 It could be a special cat food, kibble, or human food such as turkey slices, hot dogs, salmon, chicken, tuna, or liver.

-If your cat has more than one Jackpot! food that you can alternate using.
+If your cat has more than one Jackpot! food that you can alternate using them.

 Break the food up into tiny bits (remember you’re not feeding him a meal, just using tiny bits as a reward.)